 The Central Kitchen prepares nutritious foods from scratch and delivers meals to children enrolled in Head Start education, both during the school year and in the summertime.
 The Central Kitchen also serves children in select after-school and child care programs, including the YMCA, Boys and Girls Clubs, University of Utah children’s programs, and more.

-With malnutrition and obesity rates high among low-income children, the nutrition provided by the Central Kitchen initiative is essential to the health and well-being of low-income children in Utah.
+With malnutrition and obesity rates high among low-income children, the nutrition provided by the Central Kitchen initiative is essential to the health and well-being of at-risk children in Utah.

 For some Utah children, the meals they receive at Head Start are the only meals they’ll receive during a day.
-For others, the diets they do have access to may be high in fats and sugars.
+For others, the diets they have access outside of our program may be high in fats and sugars.
 The Central Kitchen helps ensure that all Head Start children go home with at least two-thirds of their daily meals and that the nutritional value of these meals is as high as possible.

 During the summer, UCA’s Central Kitchen delivers 1,400 meals a day, providing not only free breakfast, lunch, and snacks but also free dinner to low-income children ages 18 and younger.
 The Central Kitchen runs the summer food program at 3 sites throughout Salt Lake County.
 This program runs for 10 weeks each summer.